flarebyte/baldrick-rebec/TASK_ARCHITECTURE.md

 # Task Architecture and Relationships

 This document summarizes how the `tasks` entity relates to other parts of the system based on the current codebase.
-It is grounded in the Go DAOs and CLI commands under `internal/` and `cmd/`, and the schema/relationships reported by `rbc admin db show`.
+It is grounded in the Go DAOs and CLI commands under `internal/` and `cmd/`, and the schema/relationships reported by `rbc db show`.

 ## Overview